anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter03.md

 | nfvi.hw.nac.cfg.003 | Compression |  |  |

-## 3.5 NFVI Required State
+## 3.5 Cloud Infrastructure Required State
-This sections describes the readiness of NFVI before the certification process can begin.
-Once the NFVI is configured with either of the profiles - B, <!---C,---> N, a set of tests (for example functests) should be run in order to determine the readiness of NFVI for certification.
+This sections describes the readiness of Cloud Infrastructure before the certification process can begin.
+Once the Cloud Infrastructure is configured with either of the profiles - B, <!---C,---> N, a set of tests (for example functests) should be run in order to determine the readiness of the Cloud Infrastructure for certification.
 #TODO : Identify the tests for this section